dabrahams/TestGeneration/README.md

-# TestGeneration
+# ResourceGeneration

-Demonstrates test generation using an SPM plugin, unless I check it out into a directory named `~/src/val/` on one particular machine, in which case it does nothing at all!
+Demonstrates resource generation using an SPM plugin